beamalsky/beamalsky.fyi/content/portfolio/kimandflo.md

 Read the full essay [here](https://thenewinquiry.com/managing-hearts-with-kim-and-flo/).

-This was an adaptation of my undergraduate thesis, which was published in the Chicago Jounral of Sociology and can be accessed [here](/img/portfolio/kimandflo2.pdf).
+This was an adaptation of my undergraduate thesis, which was published in the Chicago Journal of Sociology and can be accessed [here](/img/portfolio/kimandflo2.pdf).